Estimating the Number of Connected Components in a Graph via Subgraph Sampling: Main results

 Finally, for the special case of graphs consisting of disjoint union of cliques, as the following theorem shows, there are enough structures so that we no longer need to impose any condition on the maximal degree.
 Similar to \prettyref{thm:chordal-unbounded}, the achievable scheme is a biased estimator, significantly improving the unbiased estimator in \cite{Goodman1949,Frank1978} which has exponentially large variance. \begin{theorem}[Cliques] Let $ \calC(N) $ denote the collection of all graphs on $ N $ vertices consisting of disjoint unions of cliques.
 Then, for any $ p < 1/2 $,

 \end{theorem}

-Alternatively, the above results can be summarized in terms of the \emph{sample complexity}, i.e., the minimum sample size that allows an estimator $\cc(G)$ within an additive error of $\epsilon N$ with probability, say, at least 0.99, uniformly for all graphs in a given class.
+Alternatively, the above results are summarized in \prettyref{tab:sampling-complexity} in terms of the \emph{sample complexity}, i.e., the minimum sample size that allows an estimator $\cc(G)$ within an additive error of $\epsilon N$ with probability, say, at least 0.99, uniformly for all graphs in a given class.
 Here the sample size is understood as the average number of sampled vertices $n = p N$.
 We have the following characterization:

 A consequence of \prettyref{thm:forests} is that if the effective sample size $ n $ scales as $ O(\max(\sqrt{N}, \de)) $, for the class of forests $ \mathcal{F}(N, \de) $ the worse-case estimation error for any estimator is $ \Omega(N) $, which is within a constant factor to the trivial error bound when no samples are available.
 Conversely, if $n \gg \max(\sqrt{N}, \de)$, which is sublinear in $N$ as long as the maximal degree satisfies $d=o(N)$, then it is possible to achieve a non-trivial estimation error of $o(N)$.
 More generally for chordal graphs, \prettyref{thm:chordalmain} implies that if $ n = O(\max(N^{\frac{\omega-1}{\omega}}, d^{\frac{1}{\omega-1}} N^{\frac{\omega-2}{\omega-1}})) $, the worse-case estimation error in $ \calG(N, \de, \omega) $ for any estimator is at least $ \Omega_{\omega}(N) $,